 Hardwood and bamboo flooring can be installed in powder rooms ( half-baths) containing just a washbasin and toilet.
-Despite their and warm feel underfoot – wood and bamboo floors are not recommended for use in full bathrooms for a variety of reasons.
-The most notable of these is that wood is not a waterproof material and bathrooms are pretty much guaranteed to be a very wet environment!
-These natural woody materials makes them unsuitable for rooms with high water content and humidity.
+Despite their warm feel underfoot, wood and bamboo floors are not recommended for use in full bathrooms for various reasons.
+The most notable of these is that wood is not a waterproof material, and bathrooms are pretty much guaranteed to be a very wet environment!
+These natural woody materials make them unsuitable for rooms with high water content and humidity.

-Bamboo is a type of hardwood flooring that’s a versatile, stylish and attractive flooring material for your home.
+Bamboo is a hardwood flooring type that’s a versatile, stylish, and attractive flooring material for your home.
 It’s a beautiful product that comes in a wide range of colors and designs.
 It gives personality to a room and creates a natural, ethereal feel.
 It gives a warm and comfortable feel underfoot – perfect for bathrooms where you often go barefoot.
-It’s also known as a rapidly renewable raw material as some species of bamboo can grow up to 3 feet a day!
+It’s also known as a rapidly renewable raw material as some bamboo species can grow up to 3 feet a day!

 7 Reasons Not to Install Hardwood or Bamboo Floors in Full Bathrooms

 While bamboo flooring is more water-resistant than hardwood, it’s not waterproof, and wood/bamboo and water don’t mix.
 The organic structure of wood and bamboo means it can warp and become unstable if it takes excessive moisture.
 Bathrooms are privy to all kinds of water – standing water, humidity (steam), and often condensation on shower screens or windows.
 All of these can cause damage to wood flooring.